Wesley Pennington

 This displays the matplotlibrc file referenced by the matplotlib package in your virtual environment.
 Follow the path and open the matplotlibrc file.

-Edit the file's backend tag to read backend: TkAgg
+Edit the file's backend tag to read backend: TkAgg and save.

 *OR*